jkp09x/udacity-memory_management_chatbot/README.md

 Aside from the bug mentioned above, there are five additional major student tasks in the Memory Management chatbot project, which are:

+### Task 0 : Warm-up Task (optional)
+In file `chatbot.h` / `chatbot.cpp`, Due to improper use of memory management the app crashses when user tries to close the app.
+Find the bug.
+<p style="background-color:green;color:white;">Since the memory was allocated on the stack, no need to delete.</p>

 ### Task 1 : Exclusive Ownership 1
 In file `chatgui.h` / `chatgui.cpp`, make `_chatLogic` an exclusive resource to class `ChatbotPanelDialog` using an appropriate smart pointer.
 Where required, make changes to the code such that data structures and function parameters reflect the new structure.